LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 ## Le Mans

 [**Le Mans**](https://en.wikipedia.org/wiki/Le_Mans) is not in Brittany, but it was on our way to Charles de Gaulle to return the car and flight back home.
-They claim to be the second most known french city around the world, and this is because since 1923 the city hosts the famous [**24 Hours of Le Mans**](https://en.wikipedia.org/wiki/24_Hours_of_Le_Mans) endurance car race.
+They claim to be the second most known French city around the world, and this is because since 1923 the city hosts the famous [**24 Hours of Le Mans**](https://en.wikipedia.org/wiki/24_Hours_of_Le_Mans) endurance car race.

 We couldn't enter the Cathedral but we liked a lot the rest of the town center.
 It's nice and very lively.
 They have a cute area around the monument to the 24H of Le Mans race, which is indistinguishable from a shopping mall due to the amount of shops of all kinds.

-The [**Museum of the 24 Hours of Le Mans**](https://en.wikipedia.org/wiki/Mus%C3%A9e_des_24_Heures_du_Mans) is full of real sport cars and bikes with a few replicas, very interesing to any aficionado of the races.
+The [**Museum of the 24 Hours of Le Mans**](https://en.wikipedia.org/wiki/Mus%C3%A9e_des_24_Heures_du_Mans) is full of real sport cars and bikes with a few replicas, very interesting to any aficionado of the races.
 The vehicles were grouped by category and year, so it was easy and educational to follow the evolution of the technological improvements.
-One of the most curious things were some showcases with minuatures of all the cars that participated every year.
+One of the most curious things were some showcases with miniatures of all the cars that participated every year.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48608785498_3c2d9ba3a1_k.jpg" title="The last items in the collection of the Museum of the 24 Hours of Le Mans" >}}